 East London-based photographer Dougie Wallace grew up in Glasgow hence his moniker, Glasweegee.
 Internationally recognised for his long-term social documentary projects and a distinct direct style of expressive street photography.
 His books Stags, Hens and Bunnies, A Blackpool Story (Dewi Lewis Media, 2014) and Shoreditch Wild Life (Hoxton Mini Press, 2014) generated critical acclaim and a viral buzz.
 His book, Road Wallah (Dewi Lewis publishing), which offers a unique insight into the world of Bombay cab drivers was published in February 2016 and has been exhibited at numerous photo festivals and gallery shows.
-His latest series Harrodsburg was published in January 2017 (Dewi Lewis publishing).
+His latest series Harrodsburg was published in March 2017 (Dewi Lewis publishing).
 Harrodsburg has already had two major exhibitions as well as featuring in numerous national and international publications.
 Well Heeled will be published as a book in 2017 by Dewi Lewis.
 Goan to the dogs will be published also in 2017.

 Dougie is fully represented worldwide by INSTITUTE Artist & Management Company.

 'Living in Shoreditch has helped me develop an eye for the tragi-comic, messy side of uninhibited human behaviour.
 My Glasgow upbringing has shaped my style, which has been described as 'visually exaggerated' and 'hard edged'.

 'What motivates my pictures is human behaviour.
 People’s interactions and emotions fascinate me.
 My stories are thematic; they have similarities of expressions running through them.
 My work is informed by societies trends and incongruities and translating what I see into wit, criticism and humorous vignettes.
-I’d like to think that my photos convey a personalised point of view that believable and absurd.'
+I’d like to think that my photos convey a point of view that believable and absurd.'

 Dougie Wallace has conducted workshops both in the UK and overseas.
 He regularly donates his work to his chosen charities each year.